dflaten/firemageguide/README.md

 # firemageguide

-Website for hosting a fire mage guide I put together for classic wow.
+Website for hosting a guide I put together for raiding as a fire mage in classic wow.